• Skip to primary navigation

 • Molasses: swap 1 tablespoon of sugar for 1 tablespoon molasses

-• In a bowl sift flour, baking powder, salt, and set to the side.
+1. In a bowl sift flour, baking powder, and salt, and set to the side.
 Using a standup or hand mixer, cream butter and shortening until fluffy.
 Mix in sugar until combined.
 Add in vanilla and egg until combined.
-Add in half flour mixture and mix a few seconds, scrape down sides.
-Add in buttermilk and remainder of flour mixture and mix until combined.
-You don’t want to over-mix, it should only take a seconds to combine.
+Add in half of the flour mixture and mix for a few seconds, then scrape down the sides.
+Add in buttermilk and the remainder of the flour mixture and mix until combined.
+You don’t want to over-mix, it should only take a few seconds to combine.

-• Turn out dough onto a sheet of plastic wrap.
-Dough will be sticky.
+2. Turn out the dough onto a sheet of plastic wrap.
+The dough will be sticky.
 Form dough into a 2 inch disk, wrap, and refrigerate for at least an hour or freeze for 30 minutes.
 You want your dough to be very cold to prevent spreading.

-• Preheat oven to 325 and line baking sheet.
+3. Preheat oven to 325 and line the baking sheet.

-• Remove from the refrigerator and roll dough until about ¼ inch thick.
+4. Remove from the refrigerator and roll the dough until about 1/4 inch thick.
 I don’t like to flour my surface or rolling pin because I think it dries out the dough.
 Try rolling on parchment paper.
-Cut dough into desired shape.
+Cut dough into the desired shape.
 I use a large biscuit cutter.

-• Place tea cakes on baking sheet and bake 9-11 minutes.
-Let cool on sheet 1-2 minutes then finish cooling on a rack.
+5. Place tea cakes on a baking sheet and bake 9-11 minutes.
+Let cool on the baking sheet for 1-2 minutes then finish cooling on a rack.
 Tea cakes don’t rise they’ll look about the same as when you put them in the oven.
 Also, the color stays a bit the same, you know they’re done when the edges/bottoms turn slightly golden.

 Notes